 Double Dip (¥1,000 correct answer – Question 15): Each player that is left in the game when the ¥1,000 question is answer will get a lifeline called “Double Dip”.
 The Lifeline is shaped as the x2 symbol on the lifeline.
 This lifeline allows the player in the Hot Seat to have two shots of answering the question; however, once they decide they want to use the lifeline, they are required to give their first final answer right away.
 If the answer is correct, the lifeline is wasted.
 If the first answer is incorrect, the clock will restart and they will have the time that the question is set at (either 30 or 45 seconds).
 Players are not allowed to use any other lifelines once they used Double Dip.
 If the second answer is wrong or they don’t answer in time, then the player is eliminated from the game and the prize goes down one level.
-Double Dip must be earned by question 9 or the lifeline will be knocked out of play.
+From Episode 3 to Episode 6, Double Dip must be earned by question 9 or the lifeline will be knocked out of play.
+From Episode 7 onwards, the lifeline will be earned when someone gets the ¥1,000 question correct.
 This lifeline debuts on Episode 3.

 Ask the Audience (Questions 11-15): Allows the audience to vote to see which answer is the correct answer by a poll using the live audience and a survey that have been on Facebook before the Convention.
 Using this lifeline will mean that the player must answer the question; however, on the final question, they can still use 50:50.
 This lifeline debuts on Episode 2.
 As of June 8, 2017, this lifeline has not been used.